mhkhassan/Pattern-Based-IDS-with-Dry-Run-Firewall/README.md

 - Human-readable activity and alert logs.
 - Pluggable “firewall” action (disabled by default; implemented as logging/dry-run).
 - Jupyter notebook for interactive exploration.

+## Legal and Ethical Notice
+- Only sniff traffic on networks you own or have explicit permission to monitor.
+- Packet capture often requires administrative/root privileges.
+- Misuse can be illegal and unethical.
+This project is for educational purposes only, with no warranty.